From Benchmarks to Skills: Low-Rank Factors for LLM Evaluation

-\paragraph{Overall correlation.} We compare the average of our eight latent skill scores to Elo scores from the Arena for the 13 models shared across both settings.
-This model-level comparison yields a strong and significant Spearman correlation~\cite{spearman1904} (\(\rho = 0.73, p < 0.005\)).
-To ensure robustness, we repeat the correlation using a \emph{leave-one-out} approach across 12-model subsets, yielding a stable average \(\rho = 0.722 \pm 0.058\).
-These results indicate that models rated highly by Arena users tend to score well on aggregated skill performance.
+To test whether our skill space captures what Arena raters reward at a global level, we correlate Arena Elo ranking with the average of our eight latent skill scores for the 13 models shared across both settings.
+This yields a strong Spearman correlation (\(\rho = 0.73, p < 0.005\)).
+A leave-one-out analysis over 12-model subsets gives \(\rho = 0.722 \pm 0.058\), indicating that the agreement is stable under small changes in the model set.